lfopensource/lfopensource/README.md

 - 👋 Hi
 - 🎓 Stanford PhD in EE.
-Experience: Google DeepMind, Meta AI Research.
+Bay Area Tech Companies.
 - 👀 I’m interested in LLM inference/serving with quantization and parallelism
 - 🌱 I’m currently focused on long-context video and image understanding/reasoning.
 - 📫 How to reach me: linglingfan@stanford.edu